balbuf/composer-wp/README.md

   autoloader will be loaded into WordPress.
 In order to use this option, either the `wp-content-path` or `wpmu-plugin-dir` must be defined (default values are considered).

+* **autoloader-path**

+  This option allows you to specify an explicit path to your composer autoloader file that will be included by the mu-plugin autoloader.
+If not specified, the value will be a relative path from either the WordPress root or the mu-plugins folder to your vendor folder, with `autoload.php` appended.
+You can also override this setting with the `COMPOSER_AUTOLOADER` constant within your WordPress install.
+The constant, if defined, will take precedence.
+You can set the value of this constant to false to not include any composer autoloader.

 * **dev-first** (_default:_ `false`)

   This option determines if `require-dev` mu-plugins will be loaded first by the autoloader.